Marklogic-retired/marklogic-data-hub/_pages/docs/serverside.md

 ### Make Legacy Envelope

-Creates a legacy envelope.
+Creates a legacy envelope in the desired format (XML or JSON).
 If the data format is XML then the namespace is `http://marklogic.com/data-hub/envelope`.
 This function is for users who upgraded from 1.x and have legacy envelopes already in production.

 ```xquery